 Unless otherwise stated, defined terms have the meaning assigned to them in the Corporate Governance Statement.
 References to “Wates, Principle…” are references to the relevant sections of the Corporate Governance Statement.

 The Board has had regard to the factors set out in section 172(1)(a)-(f) of the Companies Act 2006 (‘s172’).
-In 2019, further to the Review , changes were made to the Matters Reserved (see Wates, Principle 3).
-Additionally, the Company has identified its key stakeholder groups, both formally and informally, and has also taken steps to effect changes resulting from 2019 and 2020 stakeholder engagement.
+In 2020, the Company has engaged with its key stakeholder groups, both formally and informally, and has also taken steps to effect changes resulting from 2019 and 2020 stakeholder engagement.

-In 2019, the Board did not make any Principal Decisions (as set out in Corporate Governance Statement, Wates, Principle 2), as it focused on the ongoing progress of various projects.
-The outcome of key stakeholder engagement, and how the Directors have had regard to these factors is set out in the key stakeholder engagement table overleaf.
+In 2020, the Core Board did not make any Principal Decisions (as set out in Corporate Governance Statement, Wates, Principle 2), as it focused on the ongoing progress of various projects.
+In 2020, the DCS Board made three Principal Decisions all of which were for significant capex required for strategic expansions.

 The key stakeholder groups for the Company have not changed in 2020.
 Their significance to the Company is set out below:

 - Core and/or DCS area of the business.
-The Core and DCS parts of the business offer materially different services to customers, have a slightly different supplier base; and are organised differently to reflect both the different types of services and that DCS have a significantly smaller workforce.
-Accordingly, the impact to each of Core and DCS can be quite different, and the impact to each part of the Group should be carefully considered.
+The Core and DCS parts of the business offer materially different services to customers, have a slightly different supplier base; and are organised differently to reflect both the different types of services and that DCS has a significantly smaller workforce.
+Accordingly, the impact to each of Core and DCS can be quite different, and the impact to each part of Colt should be carefully considered.

 - Customers.
-The company’s vision is heavily focused on customers and being a customer-oriented business, and the potential impact to customers is a key consideration for the Group to achieve its vision.
+The Company’s vision is focused on customers and being the most customer-oriented business in the industry.
+As such, the potential impact to customers is a key consideration for Colt to achieve its vision.

 - Suppliers.
-Successful relationships with suppliers is critical for the day-to-day running of Colt’s business, as w ell as for its long-term success.
+Successful relationships with suppliers is critical for the day-to-day running of Colt’s business, and supporting Colt’s service provision to its customers.
 The nature of services for both Core and DCS is closely connected with its supplier relationships.

 - Employees.
 The engagement and two-way dialogue with the entire workforce (employees or otherwise) is very important for the Company’s purpose and vision to be achieved.